What is an Accounts Receivable Aging Report?

 Inconsistent Credit Policies

-Without consistent credit terms across customers, aging reports may give misleading signals about who is truly late versus who has extended payment terms.
+Without consistent credit terms across customers, ageing reports may give misleading signals about who is truly late versus who has extended payment terms.

 Ineffective Follow‑Up